Bosnia and Herzegovina

-Bosnia-Herzegovina has emerged as a new “outsourcing hotspot” over the past decade.
-The country’s growing talent pool of young highly skilled multi-lingual professionals, together with low labor costs has attracted a growing number of foreign investors and global BPO providers, who have established business centers in Bosnia-Herzegovina or entered into partnerships with the country’s growing number of locally owned and operated BPO service providers.
+Over the past decade, Bosnia-Herzegovina has emerged as the new “outsourcing hotspot”.
+The country’s growing talent pool of young, highly skilled, multi-lingual professionals together with low labor costs, has attracted a growing number of foreign investors and global BPO providers.
+They have either established business centers in Bosnia-Herzegovina or entered into partnerships with the country’s growing number of locally owned and operated BPO service providers.

-Bosnia-Herzegovina’s fast-growing local technology sector is also attracting investment in more sophisticated ITO and KPO services, from software design and programming to electrical engineering and architecture.
+Bosnia-Herzegovina’s fast-growing local technology sector are continuing to attract investments in more sophisticated ITO and KPO services, such as software design and programming to electrical engineering and architecture.

 Number of specialized BPO/KPO providers ▼

 Skill, Talent, Language Proficiency

 – Local universities produce about 16,000 graduates each year, most of which are very proficient in English and German

 – one-to-two-hour flight from most major European capitals and business centers